digego/extempore/docs/philosophy.rst

           welcome.

 Extempore is a programming language and runtime environment designed with *live* programming in mind.
 It supports interactive programming in a REPL style, compiling and binding code just-in-time.
-Although Extempore has its roots in ‘live coding’ of audiovisual media art [1]_, it is suitable for any task domain where dynamic run-time modifiability and good numerical performance are required.
+Although Extempore has its roots in ‘live coding’ of audiovisual media art, it is suitable for any task domain where dynamic run-time modifiability and good numerical performance are required.
 Extempore also has strong timing and concurrency semantics, which are helpful when working in problem spaces where timing is important (such as audio and video).

 These two goals—dynamic flexibility and close-to-the-metal control—seem at odds.
 Extempore tries to offer both by supporting both a high-level dynamic language (Scheme) and a low-level ‘C like’ language (xtlang) simultaneously, with tight integration and transparency between the two.
 A running Extempore process will compile both valid scheme and xtlang forms.
+Scheme objects (lists, closures, continuations, etc.) coexist with the :ref:`xtlang's types
+<type-system-doc>` and :ref:`pointers <pointer-doc>` to :ref:`allocated memory <memory-doc>`,
-Scheme objects (lists, closures, continuations, etc.) coexist with `xtlang’s types`_ and `pointers`_ to `malloc’ed memory`_, and with a few ‘helper functions’ data can even flow through both languages fluidly.
+and with a few ‘helper functions’ data can even flow through both languages fluidly.

 What’s scheme, and what’s xtlang?
 ---------------------------------